-Large-scale deployment of carbon capture and utilization (CCU) and carbon capture and storage (CCS)-technologies that capture CO2 at a point source (e.g., a power plant or oil refinery) and then either use that CO2 in various processes and products (e.g., production of chemicals and concrete) or store that CO, underground in suitable geological formations-also generates risks and, accordingly, we limited reliance on these technologies in the definition of Paris-compatible targets.9 More specifically, these technologies can cause harmful environmental impacts (e.g., through high water requirements) as well as increase energy demand and, subsequently, GHG emissions from upstream fossil fuel production, including fugitive methane emissions.
-Carbon capture technologies used in both CCU and CCS also face the challenge of incomplete CO, capture
+Large-scale deployment of CCU and CCS-technologies that capture CO2 at a point source (e.g., a power plant or oil refinery) and then either use that CO2 in various processes and products (e.g., production of chemicals and concrete) or store that CO2 underground in suitable geological formations-also generates risks and, accordingly, we limited reliance on these technologies in the definition of Paris-compatible targets.9 More specifically, these technologies can cause harmful environmental impacts (e.g., through high water requirements) as well as increase energy demand and, subsequently, GHG emissions from upstream fossil fuel production, including fugitive methane emissions.
+Carbon capture technologies used in both CCU and CCS also face the challenge of incomplete CO2 capture rates, and are therefore not zero-carbon in operation.
+While these capture rates do vary, they are generally lowest for industrial process emissions-for example, carbon capture technologies installed on retrofitted blast furnaces capture only about 50-60 percent of CO2 emissions (Fan and Friedmann 2021).
+In fossil power generation applications, these rates are higher.
+Today's technologies can capture about 90 percent of CO2 emissions from an individual facility (IEA 2021a), although many existing facilities report lower values (Robertson and Mousavian 2022).
+Future capture rates may increase, but even under the most idealized, theoretical conditions most systems would still fall short of capturing 100 percent of CO2 emissions (Brandl et al. 2021).10 And for CCU, specifically, captured CO, is held only temporarily in products, many of which have short lifetimes after which the captured CO_2 is rereleased into the atmosphere.
+CCU's efficacy in reducing CO_2 emissions, then, depends on the source of CO_2 , the emissions intensity of energy required for converting the captured CO_2 into the product, and that product's lifetime (e.g., if a product is recycled, less CO_2 would be released into the atmosphere than if it is incinerated).
+Relying too heavily on either CCS or CCU, then, risks locking in GHG emissions-intensive infrastructure and associated emissions.